nspyre-org/nspyre/docs/contributing.rst

    # click the Pull Request tab, then from the Pull Request page,
    # click the green New pull request button,
    # or,
-   # navigate to the branch you made edits to in the drop-down box on the repository
+   # navigate to the branch (to which you made edits) in the drop-down box on the repository
    # homepage, and click the green Compare & pull request button.

    # then, look over your changes in the diffs on the Compare page,